History of candle making: Antiquity

 There is a fish called the eulachon or "candlefish", a type of smelt which is found from Oregon to Alaska.
-During the 1st century AD, indigenous people from this region used oil from this fish for illumination.
+Native Americans from this region used oil from this fish for illumination.
 A simple candle could be made by putting the dried fish on a forked stick and then lighting it.

 Middle Ages

-After the collapse of the Roman empire, trading disruptions made olive oil, the most common fuel for oil lamps, unavailable throughout much of Europe.
+After the collapse of the Roman Empire, trading disruptions made olive oil, the most common fuel for oil lamps, unavailable throughout much of Europe.
 As a consequence, candles became more widely used.
-By contrast, in North Africa and the Middle East, candle-making remained relatively unknown due to the availability of olive oil.

 Candles were commonplace throughout Europe in the Middle Ages.
 Candle makers (known as chandlers) made candles from fats saved from the kitchen or sold their own candles from within their shops.
 The trade of the chandler is also recorded by the more picturesque name of "smeremongere", since they oversaw the manufacture of sauces, vinegar, soap and cheese.
 The popularity of candles is shown by their use in Candlemas and in Saint Lucy festivities.

 Tallow, fat from cows or sheep, became the standard material used in candles in Europe.
 The unpleasant smell of tallow candles is due to the glycerine they contain.
 The smell of the manufacturing process was so unpleasant that it was banned by ordinance in several European cities.
-Beeswax was discovered to be an excellent substance for candle production without the unpleasant odour, but remained restricted in usage for the rich and for churches and royal events, due to their great expense.
+Beeswax was the preferred substance for the production of candles without the unpleasant odour, but its use remained restricted to the rich, and for churches and royal events, due to their great expense.

-In England and France, candle making had become a guild craft by the 13th century.
+In England and France, candle making had become a guild craft by the 13th century, and a French guild was documented as early as 1061.
 The Tallow Chandlers Company of London was formed in about 1300 in London, and in 1456 was granted a coat of arms.
 The Wax Chandlers Company existed prior to 1330 and acquired its charter in 1484.
 By 1415, tallow candles were used in street lighting.
 The first candle mould comes from the 15th century in Paris.
+Sieur de Brez of Paris introduced the technique of using a mould to England, although candles had a tendency to stick to the mould and break when it was being removed from the mould.
+Real improvements for the efficient production of candles in moulds were only achieved in the 19th century.